Student Wellbeing Privacy Notice

 • information given to us on your behalf by third parties, for example, Disabled Student Allowance assessment centres, your doctor and the occupational health service.

 Your records are vital in helping us to provide you with appropriate support.
+The information we record and process about you is kept confidential and is not accessible to staff outside of the Student Wellbeing Services and/or Safeguarding teams.

 3) The legal basis for the processing of the data